jgraham0325/land-register-api-docs/docs/api-documentation/V1.9/index.md

 Version 1.9
 {: .govuk-body-l}

-This document details upcoming changes to the API being released for Public Beta for advance view, see the Versions section for details.
+This document details upcoming changes to the API being released for Public Beta for advance view, see the 'Versions and Changes' section for details.
 The full implementation and reference for these changes will be available in the SANDBOX and PRODUCTION environments after the 14th of November.
 {: .govuk-body}

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">